 Today, the Center for Holocaust and Genocide Studies ensures access to a growing number of educational resources and special collections.
 Collections content is often referenced in our education materials, blog articles, social media posts, and exhibitions on-campus and in the community.

-To ensure their ongoing use, CHGS makes its collections available here through our website.
-Please contact us directly if you encounter problems accessing materials, general descriptions, or if you have general inquiries about the center’s holdings.
+To ensure their ongoing use, we make our collections available through our website.
+Contact us directly if you encounter problems accessing materials, general descriptions, or if you have general inquiries about our holdings.